-The moon-landing hoax theory has a small set of anchor arguments — the Van Allen belts, the missing stars, the flag, the Kubrick hypothesis, the 54-year gap before humans went back.
+The moon-landing hoax theory has a small set of anchor arguments — the Van Allen belts, the missing stars, the flag, the Kubrick hypothesis, the 54-year gap before humans returned to cislunar space, and the erased Apollo telemetry tapes.
 None of them are new.
-What is new is that in April 2026, for the first time since 1972, Americans returned to the vicinity of the Moon — and the question got re-asked in front of a fresh audience.
+What is new in 2026 is that for the first time since 1972, Americans have returned to the vicinity of the Moon — and the question is being re-asked in front of a generation that never lived through it.

 Where it started

-The hoax theory's book-length form began with William Kaysing's 1976 We Never Went to the Moon: America's Thirty Billion Dollar Swindle.
-Kaysing, a former Rocketdyne technical writer (1956–1963), argued the Saturn V was insufficient for its stated mission and that the landings were staged in a Nevada studio.
-The argument was amplified through the 1990s and 2000s by Bart Sibrel, whose 2001 documentary A Funny Thing Happened on the Way to the Moon brought the hoax theory to a post-Internet audience and whose on-camera confrontations with Apollo astronauts — including the September 2002 Buzz Aldrin incident — became part of its mythology.
+The hoax theory's book-length form began with Bill Kaysing's 1976 We Never Went to the Moon: America's Thirty Billion Dollar Swindle.
+Kaysing — a former Rocketdyne technical writer (1956-1963) who had worked at the Rocketdyne Propulsion Field Laboratory during F-1 development — argued the Saturn V was engineered insufficiently for its stated mission and that the landings were staged at a remote government site, most plausibly the Nevada Test Site adjacent to Area 51.
+The argument was substantially amplified through the 1990s and 2000s by Bart Sibrel, whose 2001 documentary A Funny Thing Happened on the Way to the Moon brought the hoax theory to a post-Internet audience.
+Sibrel's on-camera confrontations with Apollo astronauts — including the September 2002 Buzz Aldrin punch incident in Beverly Hills — became part of the case's cultural inheritance.

 What the theory claims

-The umbrella claim: one or more of the Apollo missions did not physically land on the Moon.
-The arguments are usually organized into evidentiary categories:
+The umbrella claim: one or more of the six Apollo lunar landings did not physically land on the Moon.
+The arguments are usually organized into evidentiary categories that the research community has refined across fifty years.

 The variations

-The last crewed mission beyond low Earth orbit before Artemis II was Apollo 17, which returned on December 19, 1972.
-The gap — 53 years and 3 months — is the longest period since the invention of powered flight during which humans have not traveled farther than the altitude of the International Space Station.
-Officially, the gap is attributed to the Apollo program's 1972 cancellation and subsequent NASA priorities (Shuttle, ISS).
-Within hoax-theory research, the gap is read as the absence of a capability that never actually existed.
-Artemis II's April 2026 flyby does not directly resolve the question.
+The last crewed mission beyond low Earth orbit before Artemis 2 was Apollo 17, which splashed down on December 19, 1972.
+The gap — approximately 53 years and 3 months — is the longest period since the invention of powered flight during which humans have not traveled farther than the altitude of the International Space Station (roughly 250 miles).
+The official explanation is the Apollo program's 1972 cancellation under the Nixon administration and subsequent NASA priorities (Space Shuttle 1981-2011, Mir and ISS partnerships).
+Within the hoax research community, the gap is read as the absence of a capability that never actually existed — if Apollo-era technology genuinely delivered crews to the lunar surface in 1969-1972, the argument runs, the subsequent half-century should have produced at minimum a lunar base, not a 54-year crewed-flight hiatus.
+NASA's Artemis 2 mission is the first crewed flight beyond low Earth orbit since 1972; its flight is a lunar flyby rather than a landing.
+The scheduled Artemis 3 crewed landing at the lunar south pole is the next mission designed to place astronauts on the lunar surface.

-On September 9, 2002, outside the Luxe Hotel in Beverly Hills, 72-year-old Buzz Aldrin punched Bart Sibrel in the jaw after Sibrel demanded he swear on a Bible that he had walked on the Moon.
-The incident was filmed by Sibrel's crew.
-Aldrin was not charged.
-The footage is publicly available.
-For hoax researchers, Aldrin's reaction is offered as an emotional tell; for Apollo supporters, it is offered as the reaction of an octogenarian being harassed by a provocateur with a camera.
-Whatever it was, it is the best-known moment of direct astronaut engagement with the hoax theory.
+On September 9, 2002, outside the Luxe Hotel in Beverly Hills, 72-year-old Buzz Aldrin — the second human to walk on the Moon — punched Bart Sibrel in the jaw after Sibrel, with his camera crew rolling, demanded Aldrin swear on a Bible that he had walked on the Moon.
+The incident was captured on Sibrel's camera and is publicly available.
+Aldrin was not charged; the Los Angeles County District Attorney declined to prosecute, citing Sibrel's provocation.
+For the hoax research community, Aldrin's reaction is offered as an emotional tell — the response of a man unwilling to affirm on oath what he had been publicly affirming for 33 years.
+For Apollo defenders, the reaction is that of an octogenarian former Air Force combat pilot being harassed in a parking lot by a provocateur with a camera.
+Whatever it was, it is the best-known moment of direct Apollo-era astronaut engagement with the hoax theory.
+Sibrel's subsequent documentary Astronauts Gone Wild (2004) compiled the Aldrin footage alongside similar confrontations with Neil Armstrong, Michael Collins, Alan Bean, and Edgar Mitchell.

-Save the Apollo archival footage and hoax documentaries.
+Save the Apollo archival footage and hoax documentaries offline.

 Download on the App StoreKey voices

-- David Percy — British photographer and filmmaker; What Happened on the Moon?
+- David Percy — British photographer and filmmaker; co-author of Dark Moon: Apollo and the Whistle-Blowers (1999) and What Happened on the Moon?
 (2000), focused on the photographic argument.

-- Jarrah White — Australian filmmaker; produced the MoonFaker video series advancing the strong-hoax framing.
+- Jarrah White — Australian filmmaker; producer of the extensive MoonFaker video series advancing the strong-hoax framing.

-- Dr. James Van Allen (1914–2006) — American space scientist after whom the Van Allen belts are named; publicly rejected the hoax-framing interpretation of his own discovery.
+- Dr. James Van Allen (1914-2006) — American space physicist; discoverer of the Van Allen belts via the 1958 Explorer 1 mission; publicly rejected the hoax-framing interpretation of his discovery in a 2004 letter to Nature.

 The official position

-NASA, the US National Academy of Sciences, every other major national space agency (including the Russian, Chinese, Indian, European, and Japanese), and the peer-reviewed scientific literature hold that the Apollo moon landings occurred as described.
-Chinese lunar imagery from 2020 onward has imaged the Apollo landing sites and is consistent with the missions' physical artifacts.
-The retroreflector arrays have been used by observatories worldwide — including from countries with no interest in confirming US claims — for more than fifty years.
-The 54-year gap, within the official framing, reflects budget and political choices rather than capability loss.
+NASA, the US National Academy of Sciences, every other major national space agency (Russian Roscosmos, Chinese CNSA, Indian ISRO, European ESA, Japanese JAXA), and the peer-reviewed scientific literature in aerospace, astrophysics, and planetary science hold that the Apollo moon landings occurred as described.
+The six landings, twelve astronaut surface-walkers, 842 pounds of returned samples, and ongoing laser-ranging retroreflector measurements constitute the institutional consensus.
+Chinese lunar imagery from 2020 onwards — published independently of NASA — has imaged the Apollo landing sites and is consistent with the missions' physical artifacts.
+The retroreflector arrays have been used by observatories in at least ten countries for more than fifty-seven years.
+The 54-year crewed-spaceflight gap between Apollo 17 (1972) and Artemis 2 (2026), within the official framing, reflects budget and political choices — the Nixon-era cancellation of the Apollo program, the subsequent Shuttle and ISS priorities, and the recent Artemis program's reassertion of the beyond-LEO objective — rather than loss of underlying capability.
+The 2006 NASA acknowledgment of the erased Apollo telemetry tapes was framed as records-management failure, not evidence of concealment.

 Where it is now